JGIBristol/ask-jgi-handbook/pages/Ask-JGI_queries/arranging-meetings.md

     the querier, include a timeline for when the next contact is expected.

 If in any doubt, ask for help!
-The Ask-JGI coordinator and JGI Data Scientists will be happy to review any email before you send it.
+Your peers, the Ask-JGI coordinator and the Ask-JGI lead will be happy to review any email before you send it.

 ```{note}
 Remember to update the Ask-JGI tracker after a meeting to reflect what has